 Many studies have found a correlation between financial disagreements and divorce.
-If you’re hiding a lot of debt from your spouse, you’ve made some reckless decisions with your money, or if you’re constantly stressed over the state of your finances, it’s not a good sign.
+If you’re hiding debt from your spouse, you’ve made some reckless financial decisions, or you’re constantly stressed over the state of your finances, it’s not a good sign.

 4. Your sex life is dull or non-existent